hbokh/awesome-saltstack/README.md

 - [SaltGUI](https://github.com/erwindon/SaltGUI) - A web interface for managing SaltStack based infrastructure.
 - [Silica](https://gitlab.com/perfecto25/silica) - A Flask-based lightweight Salt web console.
-- [Pepperboard](https://github.com/webedia-dev/pepperboard) - A simple and modular dashboard toolkit for SaltStack.
 - [Molten](https://github.com/martinhoefling/molten) - Molten is a WebUI for the REST API exposed by Saltstack.
 - [salt-pepper](https://pypi.org/project/salt-pepper/) - A CLI Frontend to the salt-api systems.
 - [salt-sproxy](https://github.com/mirceaulinic/salt-sproxy) - Salt plugin to automate the management and configuration of devices and applications, without running (Proxy) Minions.